"Safe-haven" euro could complicate ECB plan to roll back stimulus

 LONDON: The euro's rise above US$1.20 this week has prompted talk that it is becoming a safe haven for investors, posing a problem for the European Central Bank as it plans to roll back its huge economic stimulus in the coming months.

-Nevertheless, the euro's continuing strength against the dollar in the past two weeks despite concerns about a standoff between the United States and North Korea which have sent spasms of selling through global stock markets.
+Nevertheless, the euro has remained strong against the dollar in the past two weeks despite concerns about a standoff between the United States and North Korea which have sent spasms of selling through global stock markets.

 Add in a series of high-level departures from the U.S. administration and President Donald Trump's failure so far to get his plans for corporate tax cuts and big infrastructure spending through Congress, and some investors are reassessing their attitude towards the single currency.